Whether it’s in your backyard, with your local community group, at a business, or even at school, planting a tree is as easy as One, Two, Tree!

 Adelaide’s local natives are Australian trees that are native to this area.
 They are native trees suitable for and found in Adelaide’s environment.
 If you’re thinking a different species – originating elsewhere in Australia, or overseas – just make sure they aren’t considered a weed in South Australia.

 Declared and environmental weeds pose a major threat to the health of our natural environment.
-You can also use the Plant Selector+ tool to help your choose the right trees and shrubs for the right places in your school or yard.
+You can also use the Plant Selector+ tool to help your choose the right trees and shrubs for the right places.

 Help your new tree start it's life right and give it the best chance of survival by following these easy steps.....